Make Rasmalai Cake infused with almond essence, Thandai Powder, and Rasmalai Ras as well as Rasmalai itself.

-- Sifting is very important, especially in wheat cakes.
-You just can't avoid it.
+- Sifting is very important.
 For a fluffy and spongy cake sift at least 5 to 6 times.

 - Yes, you can put two pans in the oven simultaneously.
 Put them on the same rack leaving some space between the two pans.

-- Always invert the cakes on a wire rack otherwise they may get soggy from the bottom.
+- Always invert the cakes on a cooling rack otherwise they may get soggy from the bottom.

-- I have used very little quantity of icing sugar as non-dairy cream does not require much sugar.
+- I have used a very little quantity of icing sugar as heavy whipping cream does not require much sugar.
 You may add as per your taste buds.